What are Charging Stations electric cars and how do they work?

-As zero-emission vehicles become increasingly widespread, habits related to refueling are changing dramatically.
-Instead of traditional fuel stations, charging stations are becoming the key infrastructure for practical and affordable electric mobility.
+With the increasingly widespread use of zero-emission vehicles, energy refueling habits are changing radically.
+Instead of traditional fuel stations, Charging Stations are becoming the key infrastructure for practical and accessible electric mobility.

 In this article we take a detailed look at what they are, how they are used, what types exist, and the real costs and timeframes for "filling up" with energy in 2025.